SumonPaul18/docker/Configure a DNS Server in Docker.md

 - 1. Linux System with Docker Pre-Installed
 - 2. Docker-Compose

-#Setup Docker Network
+Setup Docker Network

-#Let's create a docker network.
+Let's create a docker network.
+####
     docker network create labnet --subnet 172.24.0.0/16

-#For our network, we're using a /16 subnet.
+For our network, we're using a /16 subnet.

-#DNS Server Configuration
+DNS Server Configuration

-#1.
-First, setup a directory to store our BIND 9 configuration and create a new file called named.conf.options to start configuring the BIND 9 server.
+1. First, setup a directory to store our BIND 9 configuration and create a new file called named.conf.options to start configuring the BIND 9 server.

     mkdir -p /opt/bind9/configuration

     nano /opt/bind9/configuration/named.conf.options

-#2.
-Copy the contents below into the file.
+2. Copy the contents below into the file.

 options {
 directory "/var/cache/bind";